ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ihe pocket felt it, told it to the econ. jand [ have never gamed; and T cannot tell this
+ind conseience smote the slaveholder, | day who is winning and who losing in any game
 nd Wilberforce, and French Jacobins, | that can be played.
 She admonished me, too,

 against hard drink ;